iraamoni/gatsby-portfolio/src/blog/post-1.md

 When designing Jarme and Naao I have realised that my lack of knowledge in what can and can't be built with a programming language was making it extremely difficult for Foysal to build the apps especially Jarme.
 My design for Jarme was inconsistent and did not follow any design system library.
 I was also designing components that were a bit unrealistic in terms of programming and even if there was a time consuming way of coding it, the app would end up buggy and slow.
 Foysal and I were arguing a lot as I was in the impression that he was not liking my designs while in reality the designs were actually very unrealistic to begin with.
 Hence why I have decided to learn more about programming which will improve my design thinking a lot more and reduce the conflict between the designer and the developer.

+---
 # So what have I learnt today?

+# 1. BLOG

 The blog section of my portfolio did not exist till today.
 With a lot of help from Foysal and [Gatsby](https://www.gatsbyjs.org/), I have finally got it up and running.
+Playing around with the blog and this post will also be part of my #100DaysOfCode challenge.

+# 2. TERMS

+Developers use a lot of terms in blogs or twitter that I am unfamilier with so I have decided to google a few terms and understand what they meant.

+### Domain & Servers
+---

+**Domain** is the name of the address of a website.
+For example, https://www.facebook.com.
+Its like having a phone number for your mobile.
+Without the mobile number no one knows where to call you or find you.

+**Servers** Server is like a piece of land you buy or rent out to live in.
+It does not necessarily mean you have a home with beautiful furnitures.
+But when you do have a beautiful home with furnitures, you have a land where you can put it onto.
+If that makes sense!

+Also do you know what **Favicon** is?

+**Favicon** - Favicon is the small icon that appears on the tab of the browsers.

+### Caches & Cookies
+---

+**Cache** - When a visitor repeatedly visits the same website, cache stores certain elements for the user to reduce the loading time of the website.

+**Cookies** - Cookies on the other hand saves information such as password, visiting date & time, IP address, browser for a short period of time and sends this information back to the server when the user revisits the next time.
+This allows the site to represented data that suits your needs in a more convenient way.

+# Front-End development VS Back-End development
+---

+**Front-end** - In front end development is coding the part that is visible to the users.
+For example, menu, buttons, cards etc.

+**Back-end** - Back-end development is mostly the server side of the programming where the developers work with databases and its also not visible to the users.